v4rshh/wellness-chatbot/README.md

 # Wellness-Chatbot

 A simple, rule-based chatbot designed to provide support and information on mental wellness topics.
-Built with Python and Flask, this project utilizes a knowledge base to provide answers to user questions in a conversational manner.
+Built with Python and Flask, this project utilizes a knowledge base to provide answers to user questions conversationally.

 ---